 cradle clouds that drift

-with barely perceptive flow.
+with barely perceptible flow.

 Snow melts under the warmth